malandrakisgeo/mnemosyne/README.md

 Unless otherwise indicated by the presence of a @com.gmalandrakis.mnemosyne.annotations.Key annotation, all arguments are assembled to a
 CompoundKey used to retrieve the actual cache values.

+### Implementing custom caching algorithms

+As of 3/2025 a generic implementation of a FIFO and an LRU are provided by mnemosyne.
+An S3-FIFO and an LFU are under construction.
+But since many projects have domain-specific needs and eviction policies, users are able to implement their own caching algorithms by extending the AbstractMnemosyneCache class and implementing its' abstract methods.

+AbstractMnemosyneCache provides a specification of what does mnemosyne expect a caching algorithm to look like in order to function.
+Any cache algorithm following this specification should be able to work with mnemosyne without problems.

 ### Limitations & Precautions